 The framework and duration of the course invite for a "hybrid" course, intermediate between "absolute beginners" and experienced trainers.
-The participants are expected to have basic insights in training and non-formal education to which we'll provide additional competences in human rights education and intercultural dialogue..
+The participants are expected to have basic insights in training and non-formal education to which we'll provide additional competences in human rights education and intercultural dialogue.

-From the participants' perspective, four main outcomes can be identified:
+From the participants' perspective, five main outcomes are expected:

-- Accrued competences in human rights education and intercultural dialogue; - Contacts with potential partners and colleagues in other countries; - Acquaintance with the programmes of the promoting institutions; - Increased motivation and support for their regular work with HRE and ICD.
+- Accrued competences in human rights education, intercultural dialogue, and in issues and techniques related to the notion of conflict; - Contacts with potential partners and colleagues in other countries; - Acquaintance with the programmes of the promoting institutions; - Increased motivation and support for their regular work with HRE and ICD. - A follow-up and reproduction of acquired experience through multiplying activities and diffusion effort among local communities, national networks and professional contacts of the participants.